emillindau/quizkiosken/README.md

 * Limit number of guesses per second, or something like it
 * Server will cancel question when he is about to write the full answer (can't guess anymore)
 ## medium
+* Stupid self-learning (as in, no of guesses until correct and time it took will generate easy/medium/hard (and possibly value of question))
 * Fix that players sometimes gets kicked and cant rejoin (should be able to join whenever)
 * Save random question to db to regenerate new questions that are truly random (reuse id from quiz-api)
 * Highscore